17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 Island Inn and Suites, St. George Island, MD

 Cross the causeway (where a sign states: “British Landing Prevented”) onto this arrow thin entrance to St Mary’s County’s least commercially developed island, St. George’s.
-While checking in to this 28-room boutique inn, you must answer one question: “do want sunrise or sunset views?”
+While checking in to this 28-room boutique inn (now a member of the Ascend Hotel Collection) you must answer one question: “do want sunrise or sunset views?”

 Wedged between the Potomac River and St. George’s Creek, you can’t really go wrong with either one.
 Rooms have just been updated with new carpeting and delightful bright hued bedding.